undrcrxwn/radzinsky/README.md

 1. Give this repo a star

 ### If using PM2
-- `pm start ngrok -- 8443` to start a tunnel
+- `pm2 start ngrok -- 8443` to start a tunnel
 - `curl http://localhost:4040/api/tunnels` to get the ngrok public URL

 ### Useful links